Differential Models for the Anderson Dual to Twisted $\mathrm{Spin}^c$-Bordism and a Twisted Anomaly Map: Differential twisted -bordism and its Anderson dual

-The aim of this section is to construct differential extensions of twisted $\Spinc$-bordism and of its Anderson dual, in the sense of Definitions~\ref{defi:diffextco} and \ref{defi:diffextho}.
-In \cite{Wang07}, Wang introduces twisted $\Spinc$-structures and a geometric model for twisted $\Spinc$-bordism.
-We begin in Section~\ref{sec:reviewWang} by recalling Wang’s construction, and then in Section~\ref{sec:diff_spinc_struc}, we provide a differential refinement of the notion of twisted $\Spinc$-structure.
+The aim of this section is to construct differential extensions of twisted $\Spinc$-bordism and of its Anderson dual, in the sense of Definition~\ref{defi:diffextho} and Definition~\ref{defi:diffextco}, respectively.
+We first recall, in Section~\ref{sec:reviewWang}, Wang's construction~\cite{Wang07} of twisted $\Spinc$-structures and twisted $\Spinc$-bordism.
+Section~\ref{sec:diff_spinc_struc} then gives a differential refinement of the notion of twisted $\Spinc$-structure.